 Sampling Goal Description Compare Average to Fixed Threshold Calculates number of samples needed to compare a sample mean or median against a predetermined threshold and places them on the map.
 This is called a one-sample problem Compare Average to Reference Average Calculates number of samples needed to compare a sample mean or median against a reference mean or median and places them on the map.
 This is typically used when a reference area has been selected (i.e., a background area) and the problem is to see if the study area is equal to, or greater than, the reference area.
-This is called a two-sample problem because the data from two sites are compared to each other Estimate the Mean Calculates number of samples needed to estimate the population mean and places them on the map Construct Confidence Interval on Mean Calculates number of samples needed to find a confidence interval on a mean and places them on the map Compare Proportion to Fixed Threshold Calculates number of samples needed to compare a proportion to a given proportion and places them on the map Compare Proportion to Reference Proportion Calculates number of samples needed to compare two proportions and places them on the map Estimate the Proportion Calculates number of samples needed to estimate the population proportion and places them on the map.
-Locating a Hot Spot Use systematic grid sampling to locate a Hot Spot (i.e., small pockets of contamination).
-Find UXO Target Areas Traverse and detect an elliptical target zone using swath sampling.
-Calculates spacing for swaths.
-Evaluates post-survey target detection.
+This is called a two-sample problem because the data from two sites are compared to each other Estimate the Mean Calculates number of samples needed to estimate the population mean and places them on the map Construct Confidence Interval on Mean Calculates number of samples needed to find a confidence interval on a mean and places them on the map Locating a Hot Spot Use systematic grid sampling to locate a Hot Spot (i.e., small pockets of contamination).
+Find UXO Target Areas Traverse and detect an elliptical target zone using transect sampling.
+Calculates spacing for transects.
+Evaluates post- survey target detection.
 Assess Degree of Confidence in UXO Presence Assess degree of confidence in UXO presence.
-Non-statistical sampling approach Allows samples to be added to the map without the guidance of statistical methods.
+Sampling within a Building Allows sampling within rooms, zones, floors, etc., for various contamination release scenarios and end goals.
+Compare Measurements to Threshold Calculates number of samples needed to determine if contamination is present or if contamination is above or below a specified threshold.
+Combined Average and Individual Measurement Compares the results of two designs, to see which one requires the Criteria most samples to meet its sampling goals.
 Establish boundary of Contamination Determine whether contamination has migrated across the boundary.
-Sampling within a Building Allows sampling within rooms, zones, floors, etc., for various contamination release scenarios and end goals.
+Analyze Wells for Redundancy Analyzes well data measurements and determines the impact of removing redundant wells.
+Detect a Trend Determine whether a trend exists for a measurement of interest